 You reviewed a plan's Provider Directory at the time of enrollment to help you select the PCP of your choice.
 The PCP you chose will be listed on your enrollment form.
 If you enrolled at CarePlusHealthPlans.com, you were directed to the plan's online Provider Directory to select the PCP of your choice.
 You can change your PCP at any time (as explained later in this section).
-If there is a particular plan specialist or hospital that you want to use, check first to be sure your PCP gives referrals to that specialist or uses that hospital.
+If there is a particular hospital that you want to use, check first to be sure your PCP uses that hospital.
 The name and office telephone number of your PCP is printed on your member ID card.